hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/queries.md

 ![Recollect Query definition](../assets/img/tutorials/query/querydef-recall-high-qty-commodities.png)

-WE use the query 'removeHighQuantityCommodities' in the Transaction Processor logic written in the `lib/sample.js` script file.
+We use the query 'removeHighQuantityCommodities' in the Transaction Processor logic written in the `lib/sample.js` script file.
 If you execute this /GET operation in the REST Explorer, you'll see it selects only those assets greater than 60 in quantity.

 ![Recollect Transaction logic using query](../assets/img/tutorials/query/functiondef-recall-high-qty-commodities.png)